Locations of visitors to this page

-Deir Yassin was a village on a hill west of Jerusalem that sat along the road connecting Tel Aviv to Jerusalem.
-On April 9th in the midst of the 1948 war, Deir Yassin was assaulted by the IZL and LEHI, two Jewish paramilitary groups.
-When the dust of the assault cleared, there were approximately 110 dead.
-Estimates range from as low as 46 (from an Arab source) to as high as 250 though both extremes are equally unlikely, most concluding around 110.
+Deir Yassin was a village west of Jerusalem that sat along the main highway connecting Jerusalem to Tel Aviv.
+On April 9th in the midst of the 1948 war, Deir Yassin was assaulted by paramilitary groups IZL and LEHI with support from the Haganah.
+The fighting left approximately 110 dead.
+Various estimates range from as low as 46 (from an Arab source) to as high as 250 though both extremes are equally unlikely, most concluding around 110.
 Nothing about a battle resulting in 110 casualties in a full-fledged war is in and of itself particularly noteworthy.
 Relative to other wartime casualty statistics, it is a rather low number.
-The controversy swirling around the battle at Deir Yassin is the claim that the 110 casualties were innocent civilians mowed down by Jewish forces in cold blood.
+The controversy swirling around the battle at Deir Yassin is the claim that the 110 casualties were innocent civilians murdered in cold blood by the Jewish forces.

 Deir Yassin "was an integral, inseparable episode in the battle for Jerusalem...
 [Arab forces] were attempting to cut the only highway linking Jerusalem with Tel Aviv and the outside world.
 It had cut the pipeline upon which the defenders depended for water.
 Palestinian Arab contingents, stiffened by men of the regular Iraqi army, had seized vantage points overlooking the Jerusalem road and from them were firing on trucks that tried to reach the beleaguered city with vital food-stuffs and supplies.
 Dir Yassin, like the strategic hill and village of Kastel, was one of these vantage points.
 In fact, the two villages were interconnected militarily, reinforcements passing from Dir Yassin to Kastel during the fierce engagement for that hill."1

-Most accounts of Deir Yassin admit there is a degree of confusion about what actually happened that day in the village.
-Conflicting testimonies and accusations are common.
-A mutually agreed upon account of the events there can not be presented, so the absolute claim there was a massacre is a bit of a historic circus trick right from the start.
+Critics of Israel have done all they can to portray the assault on Deir Yassin as a textbook case of massacre without dispute.
+Anti-Israeli authors will have you believe the Jews stormed into a peaceful, civilian village, lined up the inhabitants, and began systematically executing unarmed men, women, and children with machine guns.
+At the same time, most accounts of Deir Yassin admit there is a degree of confusion about what actually happened that day.
+With so much acknowledged uncertainty there is little justification for the massacre dogma that has stigmatized the assault against Deir Yassin.
 Massacre is defined as "individual events of deliberate and direct mass killing, especially of noncombatant civilians or other innocents that would qualify as war crimes or atrocities."2 So there is a distinct connotation when labeling an event as a massacre, implying a ruthless and unnecessary murder of many otherwise innocent or defenseless people.
 The next logical question would obviously then be, was Deir Yassin a village of innocent or defenseless people?

 An Unpeaceful Past

-To be thorough, the answer to this question should not only consider the immediate circumstances on April 9th, 1948, but what behavior this village exhibited prior to the assault as well.
-As you will see, Arabs from Deir Yassin were notoriously violent in the recent past:
+To be thorough, the answer to this question should not only consider the immediate circumstances on 9 April 1948, but what behavior characterized this village prior to the assault as well.
+As you will see, Arabs from Deir Yassin were notoriously aggressive in the recent past, as well as the immediate timeframe leading up to the attack.

 The Instigation

-As already mentioned, Deir Yassin was in an elevated position along the only road connecting Tel Aviv to Jerusalem.
-During the first phase of the 1948 war, the battle for Jerusalem was raging and this road was the only chance a population of 100,000 Jews living in Jerusalem had at being kept alive and defended from the Arab's illegal war.
-Convoys of trucks hauling desperately needed supplies to sustain a besieged civilian population were attempting to use this road to reach the residents of Jerusalem.
-Using the inherent strategic value of Deir Yassin, the "peaceful" villagers took advantage and often attacked the vulnerable Jewish convoys causing many casualties.
-As there was no other road and no sign of relenting hostility, the Jews decided to attack and neutralize the threat this village posed so they could get supplies through.
+As already mentioned, Deir Yassin sat along the road connecting Tel Aviv and Jerusalem.
+During the first phase of the 1948 war, the battle for Jerusalem was raging and this road was the only lifeline to its 100,000 civilian Jewish residents besieged by Arab armies, making safe passage a vital war objective.
+Villagers from Deir Yassin exploited its inherent strategic value to frequently attack these vulnerable Jewish convoys.
+As there was no other road and no sign of relenting hostility, the Jews decided to attack and neutralize the threat in order to get supplies through.
 In fact, "A telegram from Michael Hapt, of the Haganah's Beit Horon brigade, to the Haganah command, at 5:00 p.m. that day, urged: "In order to prevent [an attack] on lower Motza, cutting off of road to Jerusalem, and capture of position south of Tzova, Deir Yassin must be captured."16

 The Loudspeaker

-Forfeiting sound military strategy, the Jewish attackers began the assault on Deir Yassin with a loudspeaker announcing the attack was coming, completely destroying the element of surprise and the advantage that comes with it.
-The loudspeaker was attached to an armored vehicle and in native Arabic by an Iraqi-born Jew, instructions that the road to Ein Karem was safe and available for anyone who wished to remove themselves from the imminent battle.
+Forfeiting sound military tactics, the Jewish attackers began their assault on Deir Yassin with a loudspeaker announcing the attack was coming and completely destroying the element of surprise.
+The loudspeaker was attached to an armored vehicle and in native Arabic by an Iraqi-born Jew, instructions were given that anyone who wished to remove themselves from the imminent battle zone could do so via the road to Ein Karem.
 Much debate over whether this armored vehicle with loudspeaker made it to the village exists.
-Some say it never made it, some say Palestinian Arab gunfire forced it into a ditch (which means the Arabs were attacking before they knew what was happening, supporting the fact it was a hostile village).
+Some say it never made it while others say Arab gunfire forced it into a ditch (which means the Arabs were attacking before they knew what was happening).
 The Arabs themselves admit, however, the loudspeaker did its job,

 The Red Cross reported that 200-250 civilians from Deir Yassin were safely escorted into Jerusalem.
-19 This refutes the ridiculous claim that the Irgun and Stern soldiers "killed every Arab man, woman, and child they could find in the village.
-A few escaped by hiding and then slipping away during the night, but most of the inhabitants of the town, 245 persons, were slaughtered."52 Over 200 people in Deir Yassin made the choice to safely leave the village, drastically increasing the ratio of hostile to non-hostile villagers choosing to remain behind and fight.
+19 This refutes the ridiculous claim that the IZL and LEHI soldiers "killed every Arab man, woman, and child they could find in the village."52 Over 200 people in Deir Yassin made the choice to safely leave the village, drastically increasing the ratio of hostile to non-hostile villagers choosing to remain behind and fight.

-Welcome to the peaceful, civilian village of Deir Yassin
+Welcome to the peaceful village of Deir Yassin

 Not bad ... for "civilians"